grzegorz914/homebridge-xbox-tv/README.md

 ## Authorization Manager
 * First of all please use built in Authorization Manager.
 * Start new authorization need remove old token first, to clear token use Authorization Manager GUI.
+* Make sure Your web browser do not block pop-up window, if Yes allow pop-up window for this app.
 * If for some reason you cannot use Authorization Manager, please use Authorization Manual Mode.

 <p align="left">